bauripalash/article-archive/tech/2018-07-15-Build-URL-Shortener-With-HTML-JS.md

 https://www.jsonstore.io/8ba4fd855086288421f770482e372ccb5a05d906269a34da5884f39eed0418a1/abcd
 ```

-and as usual, if everything is okay we will get the long url from the data which is a JSON array data, from that we extract the result with `data["result"]`.
+And as usual, if everything is okay, we will get the long URL from the data, which is a JSON array data.
+From that, we extract the result with `data["result"]`.

-> value of data will be similar to this `{"result":longurl,"ok":true}` , where long url is the url you shortened
+> value of data will be similar to this `{"result":longurl, "ok": true},` where long URL is the URL you shortened

 Our URL Shortener is Almost Complete!
-Copy-Paste a long url in the input box then click **Short The URL** button!
-Copy The Link from Address Bar, it's your short url!
+Copy-Paste a long URL in the input box then click **Short The URL** button!
+Copy The Link from Address Bar.
+It's your short URL!

 ![Cheer Up Guys!](https://media1.tenor.com/images/00efa8c07f5a8b537b045544b6782e70/tenor.gif?itemid=4180838)

 ## Some Useful Tricks

-We can add a function to automatically copy the short url when a user clicked the **Short The URL** button Using libraries like [SimpleCopy](https://github.com/kyle-rb/simplecopy), or [ClipboardJS](https://clipboardjs.com/) to copy the short url which is currently in the location bar.
+We can add a function to automatically copy the short URL when a user clicked the **Short The URL** button Using libraries like [SimpleCopy](https://github.com/kyle-rb/simplecopy), or [ClipboardJS](https://clipboardjs.com/) to copy the short URL which is currently in the location bar.

 if using SimpleCopy We can add `simplecopy(window.location.href);` at the end of `shorturl()` function copy the short url whenever use shortens a url

-This Simple Url shortener relies on third-party libs such as **jsonstore** so it would not be a good idea to shorten some confidential long url with it.
+This Simple Url shortener relies on third-party libs such as **jsonstore**, so it would not be a good idea to shorten some confidential long URL with it.

-You can host the Whole Project in Github/Gitlab pages and set up a simple CNAME, that's it your brand new personal url shortener is ready, you can use any static site hosting service to host your url shortener.
+You can host the Whole Project in Github/Gitlab pages and set up a simple CNAME, that's it your brand new personal URL shortener is ready, you can use any static site hosting service to host your URL shortener.

 You Can Find the full source code of the Project in [GITHUB](https://github.com/bauripalash/simpleurlshortener)

 ---

-That's it for today, That is my first technical guide article so I apologize for any mistakes,
+That's it for today, That is my first technical guide article, so I apologize for any mistakes,

 if you find any problems, mistakes, let me know the comments below 👇.

-If You Liked My Work, Consider [Donating](https://palash.tk/donate) !
+If You Liked My Work, Consider [Donating](https://palash.tk/donate)!

 Peace!